cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 public ArgumentOutOfRangeException(string paramName, object actualValue, string message)
 ```

-The message produce by this overload looks as follows:
+The message produced by this overload looks as follows:

 ```plaintext
 <message>
 Parameter name: <parameterName>
 Actual value was <actualValue>.
 ```
-Seeing this message we immediately start asking question: **"What are the limitation for this value"?** Ofcouse this information could be included in `message` parameter but constructing the message using the same patter everytime would be a very tedious.
-Let's take a look at one of the [DateTime constructors](https://github.com/dotnet/coreclr/blob/57f8358221a3c4ad7f1608f625bc3c5936618505/src/System.Private.CoreLib/shared/System/DateTime.cs#L228)
+Seeing this message we immediately start asking the question: **"What are the limitation for this value"?** Of course, this information could be included in `message` parameter but constructing the message using the same pattern everytime would be very tedious.
+Let's take a look at one of the [DateTime constructor](https://github.com/dotnet/coreclr/blob/57f8358221a3c4ad7f1608f625bc3c5936618505/src/System.Private.CoreLib/shared/System/DateTime.cs#L228):

 ```csharp
 public DateTime(int year, int month, int day, int hour, int minute, int second, int millisecond)